 Due diligence inadequate

-The reason these reputable firms were duped by the New York broker is because the standard of care the average retail agent applies to conducting due diligence on co-brokers
+The reason these reputable firms were duped by the New York broker is because the standard of care the average retail agent applies to conducting due diligence on co-brokers is inadequate.

 Prior to binding its first policy through the New York broker, the retail agent in the case obtained a copy of the purported coverage form, a copy of the broker's E&O coverage certificate, a Dunn & Bradstreet report on the broker, and reviewed the broker's Web site and promotional materials, all of which seemed in order.
 The Dunn & Bradstreet report confirmed that the broker had been in the insurance business since 1987, had offices at the location that appeared on their letterhead and the credit score was in the normal range.
 The kicker was that they were referred to the broker by a "satisfied" customer.